hpc/pavilion2/docs/install.rst

 Pavilion has very few dependencies and requirements:

-- Python 3.5 newer
+- Python 3.5 or newer
 - A writeable space on a filesystem shared across all (tested) hosts in each cluster.
-(Assuming you're scheduling jobs a across a cluster).
+(Assuming you're scheduling jobs across a cluster).

   - The path to this directory must be consistent across all cluster hosts.
   - It must support atomic file creation and appends of < 4kb.